NetBSD: Storage

 NetBSD includes many enterprise features like iSCSI, a journaling filesystem, logical volume management and the ZFS filesystem.

 The bio(4) interface for vendor-agnostic RAID volume management through bioctl has been available in NetBSD since 2007.

-The WAPBL journaling filesystem, an extension of the BSD FFS filesystem, was contributed by Wasabi Systems in 2008.
+Support for software RAID is provided as a port of CMU RAIDframe, available since NetBSD 1.4.

+The ccd(4) driver provides the capability of combining one or more disks/partitions into one virtual disk, acting as another in-kernel RAID 0 subsystem.